Accountant Advising Clients

 The C Corporation

-The biggest reason your clients will choose to form a C Corp. is that corporations provide the strongest protection from business liability for the business owners and/or shareholders.
-The C Corp is legally a completely separate entity from the owners and shareholders, so it lives and dies on its own and has no bearing on their personal assets.
+The biggest reason your clients will choose to form a C Corporation. is that corporations provide the strongest protection from business liability for the business owners and/or shareholders.
+The C Corporation is legally a completely separate entity from the owners and shareholders, so it lives and dies on its own and has no bearing on their personal assets.

-C Corps are also a pricier choice for legal structure as they pay several state and federal filing fees in addition to the various city licenses and industry certifications a business may need.
-The steps to form a C Corp can also be cumbersome, as the law requires a corporation to:
+C Corporations are also a pricier choice for legal structure as they pay several state and federal filing fees in addition to the various city licenses and industry certifications a business may need.
+The steps to form a C Corporation can also be cumbersome, as the law requires a corporation to:

 • Select a Board of Directors, meet with the board regularly and keep detailed meeting minutes.